LTUC/amman-dotnet-401d2/Curriculum/Class04/LAB.md

 ## Tests
 Have tests written for the following functionality:
 1. Given a gameboard, Test for winners (at least 3)
-2. Test that there is a switch in players
+2. Test that there is a switch in players between turns
 3. Confirm that the position the player inputs coorolates to the correct index of the array
 4. One other "unique" test of your own